thingsboard/thingsboard.github.io/_includes/docs/reference/performance-comparison.md

 ![](../../../images/reference/performance-aws-instances/method/m6a-large/postgres-kafka/stress-x3/api-usage--x1--stress-x3--x1.png)

-### Disk space usage for Postgres and Kafka
+### Kafka + Postgres - disk space usage

-By the end of the day, the system run out of the disk space.
+By the end of the day in previous test, the system run out of the disk space.

 The 200Gb disk was filled out in about 24 hours with average 5k msg/sec, 15k datapoints/sec; total messages 363M, data points 1.1B.